Web Policy and Guidelines

 - Avoid ALL CAPS, bolding random words and underlining anything that isn’t a link.

 - Use lists where appropriate to accurately convey structure and relationships of text or a list of items.
-This may be done using unordered lists (bullets) or ordered lists (1., 2., 3.); instead of using paragraphs or line breaks between text and links.
+This may be done using unordered lists (bullets) or ordered lists (1., 2., 3.).